-65. At the beginning of each term the student shall file an attendance card specifying the course and the studies he wishes to pursue.
-If he has fulfilled the necessary conditions, this card shall be approved by the Registrar.
-The student must then attend all exercises in the studies so specified, and, having entered a class, must continue the study until he shall have passed the next formal examination, unless allowed by the Faculty to discontinue it.
+62. At the beginning of each term the student shall register for the Course and the studies he wishes to pursue.
+After approval of his registration the student must attend all exercises in the subjects for which he is registered, and, having entered a class, must continue the study until he shall have passed the next formal examination, unless allowed by the Faculty to discontinue it.
 Instructors shall report to the Registrar the names of all students attending exercises, but not included in the lists furnished by him.

-66. For the purpose of giving students the means of readily obtaining friendly advice, each new student shall be assigned to some member of the instructing staff, who shall act as his adviser.
+63. For the purpose of giving students the means of

+readily obtaining friendly advice, each new student shall be assigned to some member of the instructing staff, who shall act as his adviser.
 This rule is not in any way to affect the authority of the heads of departments or of the standing committees of the Faculty.
 The Dean shall have power to make the assignments thus provided for.